By Shea Ki

 3. Do I feel my responses to interview questions are sounding authentically like me?

 Learning how to listen to your intuitive guidance will change how you show up for the interview in big, positive ways.
-It is key to unlocking the engaging warmth and competence that you need to demonstrate to be remembered.
+It is "ki" to unlocking the engaging warmth and showing your competence, two things you must do to be remembered.
 Best of all, when you make time for tuning in, you will transform a lot of your interview stress into inspiration that serves you better.

-I will be sharing about the third Upgrade My Interview™ Principle and other exciting news with you in the next part of this blog series.
-Until then, you can keep connected to the professional development opportunities, products, and services that I offer by subscribing to receive my monthly UMI Power Boost.
+I will be sharing about the third Upgrade My Interview™ FUNdamental and other exciting news with you in the next part of this blog series.
+Until then, you can keep connected to the professional development opportunities, products, and services that I offer by subscribing to receive monthly editions of Shine In The Hot Seat With Shea Ki.

 About Shea Ki

 Shea Ki’s Upgrade My Interview™ method and holistic strategies for interview success have been featured in Best Self magazine, Thrive Global, Youth Time, podcasts, and other media.
-She has received several “Top 100 Career Blogs” honors and is listed on LinkedIn as a Top Voice to follow for career success.
+She has received several “Top 100 Career Blogs” honors and has been included in articles as a person to follow for interview success.
 She recently created the popular “Upgrade My Interview™ Prep Deck”.
-It sold out at her first online Pop Up store because it offers dozens of ways to boost your mindset, body language, and energy for interview success.
+It sold out at her first online Pop Up store because it offers dozens of ways to boost your mindset, body language, and energy for any interview.

 Shea became a certified career development professional while managing employment centers and helping employers find their best hires at job fairs for over ten years.
 She has received awards for her impact on the future workforce, earned a Masters in Counseling, and a degree in Communications.
 She attends trainings regularly to stay on top of what employers are looking for and entrepreneurship best practices.
 She also has completed a variety of intensive courses on Reiki, meditation, yoga and other methods for stress reduction and intuitive insight.